 There is a saying that if you can’t beat ’em – join ’em!
 The same is true on Pinterest.
 If you cannot find the right group board to join, you can make your own!

 Start by creating a board in the same way you make other boards on Pinterest.
-Make sure that the description includes the details on how to join your board (i.e., your e-mail or other contact inf0).
+Your board description needs to have the proper keywords to it can be found.
+Ensure that you also include details on how to join your board (i.e., your e-mail or other contact inf0).
 Also include the rules, such as no more than three pins a day, etc. You can look at other boards to get an idea as to what you want or do not want on your board.

 Then invite people to be a contributor.
 Go to the board and click on the + at the top.
 Type in the profile name or e-mail address of the person who you would like to invite to be a part of your group.